demisfy/demisfy/README.md

-- 👋 Hi, I’m @EngKelly
+- 👋 Hi, I’m Kelly
-- 👀 I’m interested in Developing full softwares with Dotnet, Angular and NestJs.
+- 👀 I’m interested in Developing full-stack softwares with Dotnet, Angular and NestJs.
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently improving my DSA skills.
-- 💞️ I’m looking to collaborate on developing apps with Dotnet, NestJs, Angular
+- 💞️ Always depend on paper first trying to find out the best solution before diving into coding.
-- 📫 How to reach me: holla me @kellyncodes.
+- 📫 How to reach me: holla me @kellyncodes on all platform you can think of.

 <!---
 EngKelly/EngKelly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.